ScratchAddons/ScratchAddons/addons-l10n/README.md

 Keys are prefixed with addon IDs: e.g. `set-thumbnail` message on `animated-thumb` addon will be `animated-thumb/set-thumbnail`.

+Message names that start with `@` are reserved for use inside manifest.
+For example, `extension-x/@name` represents the addon's name on the manifest file.

 ## Placeholders
 Placeholder formats are similar to WebExtension placeholders, like this: `foo $placeholder1$ bar`.